-Sperm donor offspring call for privacy changesJanuary 1st, 2013 by Kyoko Hasegawa in Other /
+Sperm donor offspring call for privacy changesJanuary 1, 2013 by Kyoko Hasegawa in Medicine & Health / Other

 Hideaki Kato discovered his true identity by accident.
 During his medical training a decade ago, the now 39-year-old Japanese doctor was performing blood tests on family members when he learned something startling: his dad was not his biological father.

 Suspecting an extramarital affair, the Tokyo-area physician questioned his mother while the man he had always known as his father was away on a trip.